 Maxing out your employer-sponsored retirement savings contribution can be a great way to reduce your taxes!
 The more you contribute to your employer-sponsored retirement account, the lower your taxable income will be.
 This can help lower your tax bill come April!
 (And of course, help you work towards a great retirement life!)

-IRAs are another way to put money away for retirement, with a $6,000 contribution limit in 2020 and in 2021.
+IRAs are another way to put money away for retirement, with a $6,000 contribution limit in 2021 and 2022.
 Both years, a catch-up contribution is also allowed of $1,000 of you are over 50 years-old.